 - FDI Inflow:

-The United States’ economic freedom score is 76.8, making its economy the 12th freest in the 2019 Index.
-Its overall score has increased by 1.1 points, with significant improvements in scores for tax burden and government integrity far outpacing modest declines in fiscal health, labor freedom, monetary freedom, and trade freedom.
-The United States is ranked 2nd among 32 countries in the Americas region, and its overall score is above the regional and world averages.
+The United States’ economic freedom score is 74.8, making its economy the 20th freest in the 2021 Index.
+Its overall score has decreased by 1.8 points, primarily because of a decline in fiscal health.
+The United States is ranked 3rd among 32 countries in the Americas region, and its overall score is above the regional and world averages.

-The top individual income tax rate is now 37 percent, and the top corporate tax rate has been cut to 21 percent.
-The overall tax burden equals 26.0 percent of total domestic income.
-Over the past three years, government spending has amounted to 37.8 percent of the country’s output (GDP), and budget deficits have averaged 4.1 percent of GDP.
-Public debt is equivalent to 107.8 percent of GDP.
+The top individual income tax rate is 37 percent, and the top corporate tax rate is 21 percent.
+The overall tax burden equals 24.3 percent of total domestic income.
+Government spending has amounted to 35.5 percent of total output (GDP) over the past three years, and budget deficits have averaged 5.3 percent of GDP.
+Public debt is equivalent to 109.0 percent of GDP.